-The British crown continued to require the American colonies to grow hemp to quench the British Navy’s thirst for rope and sails.
-Growing hemp became a staple of colonial economies and became George Washington’s third primary crop behind wheat and tobacco.
+The British crown continued to require American colonies to grow hemp to satisfy the British Navy’s need for rope and sails.
+Growing hemp became a staple of colonial economies, and hemp became George Washington’s third primary crop behind wheat and tobacco.
 When Virginia suffered a shortage of hemp between 1763 and 1767, a land owner could be jailed for refusing to grow hemp.

 Early English colonialists are shown harvesting their hemp crop.

-A number of our country’s subsequent presidents, Thomas Jefferson, James Madison, James Monroe, Andrew Jackson, Zachary Taylor, and Franklin Pierce, grew hemp.
+A number of our country’s subsequent presidents, Thomas Jefferson, James Madison, James Monroe, Andrew Jackson, Zachary Taylor, and Franklin Pierce all grew hemp.

-A May 1765 entry in George Washington’s diary says he had hemp seeds planted each day from mid-April, and in October of that year, Washington wrote he had grown 27 bushels of hemp.
+A May 1765 entry in George Washington’s diary says he had hemp seeds planted each day from mid-April.
+In October of that year, Washington wrote he had grown 27 bushels of hemp.
 In a letter to William Pearce, the manager of his hemp plants, Washington wrote, “What was done with the Indian Hemp plant from last summer?
 It ought, all of it, to be sown again; that not only a stock of seed sufficient for my own purposes might have been raised, but to have disseminated seed to others; as it is more valuable than common hemp.”
-Washington also wrote in his diary that he had separated the male Cannabis plants from the female Cannabis plants “rather too late” leading to speculation Washington was trying to grow himself some sesamia marijuana plants for smoking.
+Washington also wrote in his diary that he had separated the male cannabis plants from the female cannabis plants “rather too late” leading to speculation Washington was trying to grow himself some sesamia indica marijuana plants for smoking.

 George Washington is shown standing next to his hemp harvest.